timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-13
+# Today is 2019-08-14

 ## Objectives for the day:

-- Write up work order for audio effects
-- Create clips of game for audio guys.
 - Write up work order for Tyre Bytes logo.
-- Make announcement.
+- Think about and design User Interface / User Experience

 # Purpose